sPHENIX-Collaboration/Singularity/README.md

 ## Clean download in Option-2

-Occasionally, local download catch cab become corrupt, e.g. after an interrupted `updatebuild.sh` call.
+Occasionally, local download cache can become corrupt, e.g. after an interrupted `updatebuild.sh` call.
 If you encounter a problem executing container, it is always useful to first try clean up the local download buffer by removing the `./cvmfs` folder and download again.
 Or you can run `./updatebuild.sh --clean <other options>` which force a clean download (default is incremental updates).

 If you have RCF credentials, you can also compare your local output with the daily test runs of the default simulation macro in the container following these links: `updatebuild.sh --build=new`
 [![Build Status](https://web.racf.bnl.gov/jenkins-sphenix/buildStatus/icon?job=sPHENIX%2Fsingularity-download-validation)](https://web.racf.bnl.gov/jenkins-sphenix/job/sPHENIX/job/singularity-download-validation/) ,